Phani5611/sftp-file-processor/README.md

 # SFTP to Database CSV Processing Pipeline

-An event-driven Spring Boot and AWS Lambda pipeline that processes CSV files uploaded via SFTP, parses them, persists records into a PostgreSQL database, and publishes status notifications to Amazon SNS.
+An event-driven Spring Boot and AWS Lambda pipeline that processes CSV files uploaded via SFTP, parses them, persists records into a PostgreSQL database, and publishes status notifications to Amazon SNS thats send emails.

 ---